Technology

 San Francisco: X has launched XChat, a new stand‑alone messaging app for iPhone users.
 The app is now available on iOS and allows users to message their contacts on X outside the main social media platform.

 XChat is designed as a private space for conversations.
-With the new app, users can send messages, share files, and make audio or video calls.
+With the new app, users can send messages, share files, send voice notes and make audio or video calls.
 Group chats are also supported.
 The company had been testing XChat with a small group of beta users earlier this year.
 Following that testing phase, the app has now been released publicly to iPhone users.

 X says the app includes several privacy‑focused features.
 These include the ability to edit or delete messages for everyone, send disappearing messages, and block screenshots in chats.